English 112 - emergency number

 Examples of questions that may be asked:

-- What has happened?
+• What has happened?

-- Where did it happen?
+• Where did it happen?

-- What number are you calling from?
+• What number are you calling from?

 The SOS operator asks the questions to be able to alert the correct emergency services to the right location.
 While help is on the way, the SOS operator may need to ask further questions in order to prepare and convey more information to the incoming emergency services.

 Remember that you should only call 112 when you are in an emergency situation that requires immediate assistance.
 Otherwise your call may delay necessary assistance to others who are in urgent need of help.
-If your call is not urgent, you can instead call the police on 114 14, Vårdguiden (the Healthcare Guide) on 1177, or the information number 113 13 in case of major accidents or crises.
+If your call is not urgent, you can instead call the police on 114 14, Vårdguiden (the Healthcare advice helpline) on 1177, or the information number 113 13 in case of major accidents or crises.

 112 for speech and hearing-impaired

-If you are deaf or have a speech or hearing impairment, you can contact 112 via text phone or the SMS112 service.
-Those who are temporarily speech-impaired, for example following an operation, can also temporarily use the SMS112 service.
+If you are deaf or have a speech or hearing impairment, you can contact 112 via the SMS112 service.
 The SMS112 service is only open to those who are deaf or have a speech or hearing impairment, and you then need to be registered via SOS Alarm’s website.

 113 13 – information number in case of accidents and crises